 -

-Are there any anti-bribery rules apply to communications between pharmaceutical companies and healthcare professionals or healthcare organisations?
+Are there any anti-bribery rules that apply to communications between pharmaceutical companies and healthcare professionals or healthcare organisations?

 -